spragger/garmin2hugo/README.md

 ```
 It extracts these into separate Markdown frontmatter fields (`Workout` and `Comments`) using Regex, keeping the blog metadata clean.

+**2. Data Extraction** The Python script authenticates with the Garmin Connect API and pulls the latest activity data.

-**3. Static Generation** The script calculates the pace and distance in Imperial units, generates a Hugo-compatible Markdown file, and triggers a build.
+**3. Static Generation** The script calculates the duration, distance and pace, generates a tempalted Markdown file, and triggers a Hugo build.

-**4. Hosting** The final HTML is served via **SDF.org**, a public access Unix system, keeping the project lightweight and rooted in open computing history.
+**4. Hosting** The script and final HTML are both hosted on **SDF.org**, a public access Unix system, keeping the project lightweight and rooted in open computing history.

 ---